Uninen/vite-ts-tailwind-starter/README.md

 Includes plenty of **examples and documentation** of how to do things but **minimal cruft** to delete to get you going.

 Please [check out the homepage](https://vite-ts-tailwind-starter.vercel.app/) for full docs.
 A [detailed changelog](./CHANGES.md) is available.
+This repository is also [mirrored on GitLab](https://gitlab.com/uninen/vite-ts-tailwind-starter).

 ## Features